Exploring Japan – Photography + Travel Guides

 With each of our guides, we will share information and recommend camera gear, lenses, and filters to assist with your planning along with some tips and techniques to capture great shots along the way.

-On our first trip, we shot with the Sony A7Rii and the subsequent trip we shot with the Sony A7riii.
-These camera bodies together with the Sony 24-105mm f4 was the main combination we used during our time in Japan.
+On our first trip, we shot with the Sony A7Rii and on the subsequent trip, we shot with the Sony A7Riii.
+These camera bodies together with the Sony 24-105mm f4 were the main combination we used during our time in Japan.
 Between us, we also carried the Sony 16-35mm f4, Sony 70-200mm f4, Laowa 15mm f2, Samyang 18mm f2.8, Samyang 35mm f2.8 & Samyang 12mm f2.8 Fisheye lenses to cover us for any ultra-wide-angle, low light, or telephoto requirements.
+We also always carry a spare Sony A7Rii camera and a 24-70 f/4 lens as a backup.

-Our everyday bag of choice for this destination was the Peak Design Everyday Sling 10L.
+Our everyday bag of choice for this destination is the Peak Design Everyday Sling 10L (we also now use the V2 of this bag).
 We found this style of bag practical in busy cities like Tokyo, Kyoto & Osaka.
-When in transit between cities, we used our Vanguard Alta Rise 45 Camera Backpack and Lowepro Transit Backpack 350AW bags.
+When in transit between cities, we used our Vanguard Alta Rise 45 Camera Backpack and Lowepro Transit Backpack 350AW bags and then transferred our gear to Everyday Sling for day-to-day use.

-All our lenses (with the exception of the 12mm fisheye) have *GOBE UV filters, which remain on our lenses at all times (except for nighttime shots).
-We also travel with *GOBE CPL polarizer filters, *GOBE Variable ND filters and a NiSi 100mm square filter system with ND & ND Grads.
+All our lenses (with the exception of the 12mm fisheye) have *URTH UV filters, which remain on our lenses at all times (except for nighttime shots).
+We also travel with *URTH CPL polarizer filters, *URTH Variable ND filters and a NiSi 100mm square filter system with ND & ND Grads.

 Our ‘Location Guides’ will help you to plan your visit to Japan by providing you with valuable advice and essential information for some of the best locations to explore and photograph in Japan.
 Just click on the locations guides below to read.